jsullivan5/CD3-Challenge/README.md

 This project leverages the Leaflet.js maps API with the power of React and Redux.
 Users can plant latitude and longitude onto a map.
 They can then... connect the dots.
 Users can remove points on the map.
-Make sure to check out the different maps laters.
+Make sure to check out the different maps layers.
 `Spinal Map` should not be missed!
 The linked API is built with Node and Express.
 Data is persisted with MongoDB and Mlab.